david-castaneda/go-soundcloud/README.md

 ![go-souncloud](https://user-images.githubusercontent.com/21694364/61419517-93eba700-a8cc-11e9-8cd0-c379bd5a7129.png)

 This Golang package is a hassle free way of interfacing with the SoundCloud Api.
-As simple as passing in a client id and your set to got with most of the services SoundCloud has to offer.
+As simple as passing in a client id and your set to got with most of the resources SoundCloud has to offer.

 ## Directory
 - [Getting Started](#getting-started)